CEAZAmet/CEAZA-M1/README.md

 A comprehensive documentation for well undertand, use or modify the CEAZA M1 board is available in our Wiki.
 In adition, we share with you the schematics diagrams, adns Arduino example codes.

 ## Contact and support
+For all kinds of inquiries, please contact me to my e-mail address: adrian.gallardo@ceaza.cl

 # Quickstart guide
+Install the M1 board in the CEAZA MEGA's bottom, make certain connection throuhg the boards by three 2 x 10 pin header terminals is rigth.
+Attach GNSS and LoRa antennas to the board, connect the power source 7 to 14 Vdc to the system.
+Connect the CEAZA MEGA main board system to the host PC by mini-USB connector, open the Arduino ide software, select the Arduino Mega board and the correspondign COM port.

+Open any of examples scketches and upload to the board.

 # Contributing